Grocery Outlet Wino Wine Reviews – 3 Glass Rating

 Wine Review: 2020 Les Capistelles Côtes du Rhône – Wabbit Season, Wine Season

-So, I decided to get fancy for the day after Easter and go full French with the wine pairing—because nothing says “celebrating resurrection” like […]
+So, I decided to get fancy for the day after Easter and go full French with the wine pairing—because nothing says “celebrating resurrection” […]

 Wine Review: 2021 Fonte Regia Chianti Reserva – Chianti That Went to the Gym

-So, I cracked open the 2021 Fonte Regia Chianti Reserva thinking, “Ah, yes, a nice mellow Chianti—perfect for a random Tuesday evening and some […]
+So, I cracked open the 2021 Fonte Regia Chianti Reserva thinking, “Ah, yes, a nice mellow Chianti—perfect for a random Tuesday evening and […]

 Wine Review: 2022 Sonoma Revere Cabernet Sauvignon – One If By Meat